AntKss07/MatsyaN-Teen-Titans/README.md

 Framework: TensorFlow / Keras

-Optional GPT Integration
+# 🤖 Optional GPT Integration

 To enable GPT-based responses, set your OpenAI API key in llm_agent.py and use model="gpt-3.5-turbo"

-License
+# 📜 License

 MIT License — feel free to use, modify, and share.

-Acknowledgments
+# 🙌 Acknowledgments

 Built by Vyas with a passion for AI, biodiversity, and real-world impact 🌍🐠

 ---

-Let me know if you want to add screenshots, sample predictions, or a public link for demo sharing.
-You’ve built something worth showing off! 🐟💡📢